Winter bike survival tips

 Share this story

-Winter’s back in full swing, bringing along the hassle of gearing up for a ride—a true pain, especially in the darkness, struggling with layers to brave the wintry chaos.
+It’s getting to that time of year again when the roads are a permanently damp and our mountain bike trails are entering their boggy phase.
 It’s a battle against the elements, but unless you’re riding indoors or under the sun, it’s the only choice!
 Despite the bone-chilling cold and relentless winds of British weather, winter cycling oddly offers a rewarding sense of accomplishment that cannot be replicated by riding indoors.

-Regardless of your bike, prioritising basic winter maintenance can significantly boost both your and your bike’s spirits.
-In this article, we’ve rounded up essentials to shepherd your bike through winter, ensuring it weathers the storm until spring decides to make its appearance (fingers crossed!)
+Regardless of your bike, prioritising basic winter maintenance can significantly boost both your and your bike’s spirits and save you money.
+In this article, we’ve rounded up some essential tips to see your bike through winter, ensuring it weathers the storm until spring decides to make its appearance (fingers crossed!)

 Winter brings its own challenges—rainy days and salty roads are no strangers.
 Consider a good quality chain lubricant designed for these tough conditions.
-Wet lubes outshine dry ones, enduring rain and resisting washout, offering your drivetrain added durability between cleanings.
+Wet lubes outshine dry ones, enduring rain and resisting washout, offering your drivetrain added durability.
+Riding without adequate lubrication is a sure fire way of accelerating the ware of your drivetrain.

 Use a post wash bike spray after every clean

 Applying a frame spray after each wash helps repel water, leaving a clean, streak-free surface that mud finds less appealing.
-There are several options available, and one I recommend is the UK-based Juice Lubes for its effective performance and pleasant scent.
-Give it a try!
-Remember, when using any bike lubricant, shield your brake calipers—old torn t-shirts work well for this purpose.
+There are several options available, and one I recommend is the UK-based Juice Lubes for its effective performance. it also smells lovely, so give it a try!
+Remember, when using any bike lubricant, shield your brake callipers and rotors at all costs!
+Old torn t-shirts work well for this purpose.
 Avoid using oily rags for obvious reasons!

 Mudguards